leomccarthy1/arion/README.md

 Some examples are:

-- Exponentially weighted mean of Horse, Trainer and Jockey prize money
+- Exponentially weighted moving avg of Horse, Trainer and Jockey prize money
 - Horses SR on todays going conditions
 - Trainer places at track
 - The avergace percentage of opponents beaten per race over a horse lifetime